You will learn:

 - Who is providing the information?

-- What do you know about him/her and his/her credentials?
+- What do you know about the author and their credentials?

-- Can you find out more and contact him/her?
+- Can you find out more and contact them?

 - Search for author or publisher in search engine.
 Has the author written several publications on the topic?